jessX7/Midterm-Project/README.md

 - Fonts:
   - Header: Creepster
   - Paragraph: Play

+- Inspiration: This was mainly inspired by the japanese book "Akazukin, Tabi no Tochuu de Shitai to Deau", a mystery book that follows Little Red Riding Hood as she hunts criminals who commit crimes in famous fairy tales such as Cinderella and Hansel and Gretel.
+It was also inspired by Kino no Tabi, a novel that follows a traveler as they wander the lands and venture through various countries and places.

 # Future Enhancements
 - I would have loved to add more animations such as making the buttons shake to match the atmosphere.
 It would also have been better if I could added more user-triggered events.